 As a pioneer in guiding for catfish his methods and equipment were what modern anglers call old school.
 He used a variety of bait, but there was one he didn’t like.

-“John always loved to fish with those big spring herring, bream, white perch, and shad,” recalled his grandson, Eric Sellers.
+“John always loved to fish with those big spring herring, bream, white perch, and shad,” recalled his nephew, Eric Sellers.
 “Today’s anglers use a lot of mullet, but Big John didn’t like them.”

 “Around 1995 or 96, Big John began fishing from a pontoon boat,” said Eric Sellers.
 “It is a favorite of many Santee Cooper catfish anglers today, including myself.”

 A lot of the early fishing was on the rope with Carolina rigs and 2-ounce sinkers.
 When John and Gene Sellers, started fishing the lake they didn’t have a depth finder.
 They would use a rope with a knot tied every 2 feet.
 They simply fastened a brick to the end of the rope, let it out to the bottom, and counted knots to check the depth of water.

 “I remember back when Daddy (Gene Sellers) and John would drift,” continued Eric.
 “They would use 5-gallon buckets with holes cut in them for drift socks to slow the boat down.
 They used Penn Peerless #9 reels and 9-foot rods.
 Circle hooks hadn’t come out yet.
 They used 5/0 j-hooks.”

 As fishing equipment evolved and Big John adapted, he settled in on a favorite set of equipment.
 He outlined his choice in a Sports Afield interview.
 His favorite rig was a 7-1/2-foot Ugly Stik combined with an Ambassadeur 6500 reel.
 He filled the reel with 30-pound test mono.
 Big John thought this outfit would handle any of the big cats his clients would engage on Santee Cooper.